 With many options available for joint current accounts in Ireland, you can compare your options by considering the following:

-- Fees.
-Maintenance and transaction fees vary across banks, so it’s important to consider how you will use your account and look for a fee structure that will compliment this.
+Fees.
+Maintenance and transaction fees vary across banks, so it’s important to consider how you plan on using your account and looking for a fee structure that will complement this.
 Even though a maintenance fee may seem low, the bank may charge more for other transactions that will add up over time.
 It may be worth choosing an account with a higher maintenance fee but no transaction fees.
 Some joint current accounts waive fees if you lodge a certain amount each month or are able to keep a minimum balance at all times.
 While this is harder to do as an individual, with two people it is much easier.

-- Perks.
-Depending on how you use your account and your lifestyle, you may benefit from perks associated with your current account such as deals and discounts for partner businesses or cashback on purchases and bill payments.
+Perks.
+Depending on your lifestyle and how you use your account, you may benefit from perks associated with your current account such as deals and discounts for partner businesses or cashback on purchases and bill payments.

 Which banks offer joint current accounts in Ireland?

 There are many banks in Ireland that provide joint current accounts.
 Take a look at a summary of the pros and cons of each.

 Low maintenance fee of €18 per year

 Avoid transactional fees by: Keeping €2,500 in your account at all times.

 Avoid fees by: Transaction fees can only be waived if you keep €3,000 in your account at all times.

 How do I open a joint current account?